top of page

 Only God could have authentically originated the creation account in Genesis 1 because it started in the "beginning" before humans existed.
-The majestic literary descriptive style of vv1,3-4,6,9,11,14,20,24,26 and first-person verb tense use by God in vv26,29-30 suggest this is God's own creation account.
-However, because much of this account was recorded in third person (eg.,“And God said”…) God must have revealed it to a human who preserved it (below).
-God’s name, Hebrew Elohim is used solely throughout this account.
-“Elohim” means The Creator God and the -im ending makes it a masculine plural noun, meaning "Gods" (see 6th Day, vv26-27 commentary).
+The majestic literary descriptive style of vv1,3-4,6,9,11,14,20,24,26 and first-person verb tense used by God in vv26,29-30 suggest this was God's own creation account.
+However, much of this account was recorded in third person (eg., “And God said”…) so God must have revealed it to a human who preserved it (below).
+God’s name, Hebrew Elohim was used solely throughout this account.
+“Elohim” means The Creator God and the -im ending makes it a masculine plural noun, meaning "Gods" (see 6th Day, vv26-27 commentary){10}.
 God implied His plurality in v26 by quoting Himself, “let us make man in our image”, and again “like one of us” in Genesis 3:22.
 Yet God often referred to himself as singular, “I”; compare verses 27 and 26, and “I am who I am” in Exodus 3:14.

 However, Jewish rabbis emphasize that God is one and refer to the Hebrew Shema (their affirmation of faith) in Deuteronomy 6:4, a verse that states God’s unity.
-This Hebrew doctrine of God’s oneness challenged the otherwise commonplace pagan polytheisms at the time Moses recorded the books of the Law that had many gods and goddesses with human and animal attributes.
+This Hebrew doctrine of God’s oneness challenged the otherwise commonplace pagan polytheisms that had many gods and goddesses with human and animal attributes at the time Moses recorded the books of the Law.
+By this time nearly everyone had forgotten the aloof God, Yahweh who had created everything.

 Human authorship of Genesis 1